Lands and resources

 According to tradition, there were once four mountains in the centre of the North Island: Tongariro, Taranaki (Mt Egmont), Tauhara and Pūtauaki (Mt Edgecumbe).
 They fought for the affections of the beautiful mountain Pīhanga.
 Tongariro won, and the others fled west, north and east, where they stand today.

-In 1887 Horonuku Te Heuheu gifted the lands south of Lake Taupō to the government, and they became Tongariro National Park.
+In 1887 Horonuku Te Heuheu signed a deed with the government.
+As a result, the three volcanic peaks south of Lake Taupō became Tongariro National Park in 1894.

-In the 2006 census, almost 35,000 people said they were descended from Ngāti Tūwharetoa.
+In the 2013 census, 35,877 people said they were descended from Ngāti Tūwharetoa.